Monumental Clock of Pachuca

 The Pachuca's Monumental Clock is a clock tower 40 m high, located in Plaza Independencia of the Historic centre of the city of Pachuca, in Hidalgo State, Mexico.
 Which was built between 1904 and 1910 to commemorate the Centennial of the Independence of Mexico.
-Its machinery is identical to that of Big Ben in London.
+Its machinery was made by the Dent enterprise in London.
 The Monumental Clock is the best known symbol and representative of the city.

 History

 Background

 On January 20, 1901, musical group known as the Banda de Rurales provides its first performance in a wooden bandstand in the Plaza de las Diligencias (now Plaza Independencia), directed by Candelario Rivas.
 The band gained popularity in the context of popular glory, a group of British mining companies proposing the governor Francisco Valenzuela, build a majestic tower of concerts, entrepreneurs were led by Alfonso María Brito.
 The project was approved until 1904, when she began her construction, but had to be suspended a year later for lack of funds.

 In 1906, Governor Pedro L. Rodriguez returned the work, its design was by architect Tomás Cordero, and was built by engineers Francisco Hernández and Luis Carreón.